tkylesh/foundations-fetch/README.md

 ## Rules

 1. Students must start assignment in class.
+2. Students will find URLs on the net to use for this exercise.
+Expirement with websites you use frequently.
-2. Use  https://nss-responsecodes.herokuapp.com/docs to determine with endpoints to use.
+2. Visit https://nss-responsecodes.herokuapp.com/docs for additional endpoints to use for this assignment.
-3. Students must determin how
+3. Students
 3. Implement the needed User Experience leveraging the following User Stories:

 ```